-Mainland Grass-fed Organic: This New Zealandbased company now offers a grass-fed organic cheddar that is OK-certified.
-Check out The Kosher Blog's Mainland endorsement.
+Mainland Grass-fed Organic: This New Zealandbased company now offers a grass-fed organic cheddar that is OK certified.

-Organic Meadow Cottage Cheese - This Canadian company produces organic cottage cheeses that feature kosher certification as well as a mild, creamy taste.
+Organic Meadow Cottage Cheese: This Canadian company produces organic cottage cheeses as well as cheeses with a mild, creamy taste.

-Organic Valley Cottage Cheese - The cottage cheese from Organic Valley is hand-crafted without preservatives or additives, free of animal byproducts, hormones or antibiotics and comes from humanely-treated cows.
+Organic Valley Cottage Cheese: The cottage cheese from Organic Valley is hand-crafted without preservatives or additives, free of animal byproducts, hormones, or antibiotics and comes from humanely treated cows.

-Redwood Hill Farm - These artisanally crafted goat cheeses are delicious and kosher-certified.
+Redwood Hill Farm: These artisanally crafted goat cheeses are delicious.
 They offer creamy chevres, goat feta, and several other varieties of goat-milk cheeses.
 While Redwood Hill Farm is not certified organic, they use almost exclusively organic practices.

-Sugar River Cheese Company - This Wisconsinbased cheese company produces a wide variety of cheeses (everything from White Cheddar Chipoltle to Prairie Jack with Parsely and Chive) all certified by the Chicago Rabbinical Council and the OK.
-All of their products are free of growth-hormones (and some of the milk comes from nearby Amish farms).
+Sugar River Cheese Company: This Wisconsinbased cheese company produces a wide variety of cheeses (everything from White Cheddar Chipotle to Prairie Jack with Parsley and Chive) all certified by the Chicago Rabbinical Council and the OK.
+All of their products are free of growth hormones (and some of the milk comes from nearby Amish farms).
 The company also has a charitable giving program.

-Tillamook Kosher Cheddar - This Oregon-based company is actually a 98-year old farmer cooperative.
-Like all of their cheeses, the milk used to make their kosher-certified cheddar is free of growth hormones.
+Tillamook Kosher Cheddar: This Oregonbased company is actually a 98-year-old farmer cooperative.
+Like all of their cheeses, the milk used to make their cheddar is free of growth hormones.
 (For folks living in or visiting the Pacific Northwest, a visit to their factory is also a lot of fun!)

-Narragansett Creamery - This Rhode Island-based company is a four year old venture is the only cheese company in the state, and, while not available in markets out of state, you can order their products online and they will be delivered straight to you!
+Narragansett Creamery: This Rhode Islandbased company is a four-year-old venture is the only cheese company in the state, and, while not available in markets out of state, you can order their products online and they will be delivered straight to you!